legionus/libshell/docs/shell-git-config.md

 ## git_config_env
 Function parses config *file* and store it as shell variables to improve future access to values.
+This is another way to get values from the config.
+It requires more memory since it places the config parameters in shell variables.
+This can be useful if you often access config variables.

+## git_config_foreach
+Lists of variables speciRequires file parsing function.fied in the config.
+Uses the result of parsing a file by the *git_config_env*.

+## git_config_foreach_handler
+Default handler for *git_config_foreach*.
+This function may be overridden.

 ## git_config_get_var
 Function stores value of config value into the *retname* variable.
+Uses the result of parsing a file by the *git_config_env*.

 ## git_config_get_subsections
 Function walkthrough all subsections in *section* and call *git_config_get_subsections_handler* function.
+Uses the result of parsing a file by the *git_config_env*.

+## git_config_get_subsections_handler
+Default handler for *git_config_get_subsections*.
+This function may be overridden.

 # ENVIRONMENT